 - Customer service agents will be less busy with trivial questions.

 - Customer service satisfaction rates can go up 5-15% as the wait times can go down 20-50%.

-- As processes and self-service are improved based on customer needs, they will be more user-friendly, leading to less calls from frustrated customers.
+- When managers improve processes and self-service based on customer needs, they will be more user-friendly, leading to less calls from frustrated customers.